Using a general ledger profile to break down account activity in a trial balance

 Consider the following example, of a trial balance for an ABOR with four accounts and debits and credits aggregated separately for each:

-You can use a general ledger profile to break down one, some or all accounts into levels (or categories), to aggregate debits and credits in a more granular way.
+You can create a general ledger profile to break down one, some or all accounts into levels (or categories), to aggregate debits and credits in a more granular way.
 For example, you could break down all four accounts into their constituent asset classes (see the level 1 column below).
 Debits and credits for accounts with multiple asset classes (1-Investments and 4-PnL) are now aggregated separately; the totals, however, remain the same:

 You could go further and break down the asset classes of just the 1-Investments account by currency (see the level 2 column below).
 Now, debits and credits are aggregated separately for GBP equities and USD equities: